Igor Tudor: Udinese

 On 24 April 2018, Tudor was appointed coach of Italian club Udinese.
 On 13 May 2018, he led the club to a 1–0 victory against Verona.
-On 7 June, despite saving Udinese from relegation to Serie B, Tudor left the club after choosing to not extending his contract club's management.
+On 7 June, despite saving Udinese from relegation to Serie B, Tudor left the club after choosing to not extend his contract club's management.

-On 20 March 2019, he became for a second time, the manager of Italian team Udinese.
+On 20 March 2019, he became the manager of Udinese for a second time.
 His first win as Udinese's manager came on 30 March 2019 in a 2–0 home victory against Genoa.
 Following poor results, Tudor was sacked on 1 November.

 Return to Hajduk Split

 On 23 December 2019, Hajduk announced that Tudor has been selected as new manager.
 On 2 January 2020, he officially took his role.
 On 2 February, Tudor led his first match with Hajduk after three-and-a-half years in a 3–0 victory against Varaždin.

 Juventus (assistant)

-On 23 August 2020, Tudor resigned from Hajduk Split and accepted to assist Andrea Pirlo in the Serie A club Juventus.
-They were sacked after Inter Milan reclaimed its Serie A title.
+On 23 August 2020, Tudor resigned from Hajduk Split, and accepted an offer to assist Andrea Pirlo at the Serie A club Juventus.
+He was sacked after Inter Milan reclaimed its Serie A title.